⚡ The Quick Scoop

 3. Singing Canyon

-Located right off the stunningly scenic Burr Trail Road, this incredibly short, easy, paved-like dirt walk leads into a massive, shaded, amphitheater-like alcove famous for its incredible acoustics.
-It's the perfect spot to escape the heat and test out your best singing voice to hear the echo!
-(Difficulty: Very Easy)
+Located right off the stunningly scenic Burr Trail Road, this incredibly short, paved-like dirt walk leads into a massive, shaded, amphitheater-like alcove famous for its incredible acoustics.
+It's the perfect spot to escape the heat and test out your best singing voice!
+(Difficulty: Level 1)

 4. Catstair Canyon (The Stacked Cars)